 application runtime must also be enabled in XRT by editing the xrt.ini file as discussed above.
 For example, the

 following xrt.ini file will enable OpenCL profiling, power profiling, and event and stall

 trace capture when the application is run:

-[Debug] opencl_trace=true power_profile=true device_trace=fine stall_trace=all
+[Debug] profile=true power_profile=true timeline_trace=true data_transfer_trace=coarse stall_trace=all

 To enable the profiling of Kernel Internals data, you must also add the

 debug_mode tag in the

 If you are collecting a large amount of trace data, you can increase the